8 Smart Ways to Use Your Credit Cards in a Recession

 |---|---|---|---|---|

-| Discover it® Cash Back | 5% (rotating categories) + 1% | Quarterly categories | $0 | $200 (first year) |
+| Discover it® Cash Back | 5% (rotating categories) | Quarterly categories | $0 | Unlimited Cash Back Match (first year) and 0% intro APR |

-| Citi® Double Cash Card | 2% (1% on purchases, 1% on payment) | All purchases | $0 | $200 |
+| Citi® Double Cash Card | 2% (1% on purchases, 1% on payment) | All purchases | $0 | $200 and 0% intro APR |

-| Blue Cash Everyday® Card | 3% on gas and groceries | Gas, groceries, online retail | $0 | $200 |
+| American Express Blue Cash Everyday® Card | 3% on gas and groceries | Gas, groceries, online retail | $0 | $200 and 0% intro APR |

-6. Look into an Installment Loan Program
+7. Look Into an Installment Loan Program

 Some ways to control credit card spending include: